ModyQyW/fabric/README.md

 - Use `eslint.vanilla` instead of `eslint.native`.
 - Use `stylelint.scss` instead of `stylelint.sass`.

-### Migrate 2.x from 1.x
+### Migrate to 2.x from 1.x

-Just upgrade your node and dependencies versions.
+Just upgrade your Node and dependencies versions.

 ## Performance